We all love having our own stuff. But can the sharing economy help save the environment? We explore…

 Hopefully not, though.
 Part of the beauty of the sharing economy is feeling like you’re participating in some kind of grassroots consumer revolution, shunning large multinationals in favour of doing business with people you can contact any time with a smartphone, and of course helping to save the environment a tiny bit by reducing your overall consumption.

-For the sake of our pocketbooks, and more importantly, the planet, it’s important that we all learn to share a little bit more.
+So, can the sharing economy help save the environment?
+Well, for the sake of our pocketbooks, and more importantly, the planet, it’s important that we all learn to share a little bit more.

 10 of the Best Sharing Economy Sites